Back to Blog

 This capacity to combine speed, adaptability, and memory is what allowed mammals to rise and dominate where dinosaurs could not.

-Instead of rolling over contracts or watching them expire into awkward settlements, perpetuals stay... well, perpetual.
+Instead of rolling over contracts or watching them expire into awkward settlements, perpetuals stay… well, perpetual.
+Perpetual contracts are traded on leading exchanges, which provide the infrastructure for real-time pricing and liquidity.
 Prices stay anchored to the spot market through a clever mechanism called the funding rate — small periodic payments between long and short traders that keep the system balanced.
+Accurate pricing is critical for maintaining the balance between long and short positions.

 The result?
 A 24/7, self-stabilizing, high-velocity marketplace where liquidity never sleeps.
+Daily trading volumes in perpetual futures often reach billions of dollars across major cryptocurrency exchanges.
 It’s Wall Street meets esports: fast, continuous, and ruthlessly efficient.

 Big Data: The Dinosaur of Perp Trading